kiefer-ch/snakemake-qsub-computerome/README.md

 Once complete, it will allow you to run Snakemake with the cluster configuration using the `--profile` flag.
-For example, if the profile name was `cluster-qsub`, then you can run:
+For example, if the profile name was `thinnode`, then you can run:

 ```
-snakemake --profile cluster-qsub {...}
+snakemake --profile thinnode {...}
 ```

 ## Specification of resources/cluster settings